jadriano09/jadriano09/README.md

 - 👋 Hi, I’m @jadriano09
-- 👀 I’m interested in learning about the software development industry and all coding languages
+- 👀 I’m interested in beginning a career in software development
-- 🌱 I’m currently learning Python through codecadamy
+- 🌱 I recently completed a introductory Python Certification course through Codecademy (6/6/2022)
-- 💞️ I’m looking to collaborate on fixing gramatical documentation
+- 💞️ I'm looking to upload projects and develop my skills in the Python coding language
-- 📫 How to reach me: josh.adriano0917@gmail.com
+- 📫 How to reach me: bus.joshuaadriano@gmail.com

 <!---
 jadriano09/jadriano09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.